Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/c/cairo/README.md

 ### Version 1.18.4 for LUMI/25.03

--   Trivial port of the EasyConfig for 1.18.0 in 24.03/24.11, but needed to switch to a different buildtools-python version as we needed a very recent meson.
+-   Initially a trivial port of the EasyConfig for 1.18.0 in 24.03/24.11, but needed to switch to a different buildtools-python version as we needed a very recent meson.

+-   But did a check of features and it turned out that the EasyBuilders EasyConfig is far from full-featured so we added some new dependencies that enabled new features.

+    We also added very extensive sanity checks that will likely fail if one of the features that we have now activated, would not be present anymore.

+-   We deliberately use `-Dsymbol-lookup=disabled` as that uses libbfd which comes with binutils.
+    This library was taken from the system.
+Though we do have an EasyConfig for it in contrib as it is also used with Score-P, we did not want to move that one to the software stack and make it a dependency as in the past it has not always been trivial to support this library so it would slow down the development of the software stack.